Proto-Elamite script

 Beginning around the 9th millennium BC, a token based system came into use in various parts of the ancient Near East.
 These evolved into marked tokens and later marked envelopes, often called clay bullae.
-It is usually assumed that these were the basis for the development of Proto-Elamite as well as proto-cuneiform (with many of the tokens, about two-thirds, having been found in Susa).
+These are believed to be the basis of Proto-Elamite as well as proto-cuneiform (with many of the tokens, about two-thirds, having been found in Susa).
 Tokens remained in use after the development of proto-cuneiform and Proto-Elamite.

-The earliest tablets found in the region are of a "numerical" type, containing only lists of numbers.
-They are found not only at Susa and Uruk, but in a variety of sites, including those without later Proto-Elamite and proto-cuneiform tablets, like Tell Brak, Habuba Kabira, Tepe Hissar, Godin Tepe and Jebel Aruda.
+The earliest tablets contain only lists of numbers.
+They are found not only at Susa and Uruk, but also at sites without later Proto-Elamite and proto-cuneiform tablets, like Tell Brak, Habuba Kabira, Tepe Hissar, Godin Tepe and Jebel Aruda.